 The Downside to MURS Radios

-If you're looking for a two-way radio for the outdoors that is interoperable with both FRS and GMRS radios, unfortunately, MURS radios are off the table.
+Unfortunately, if you're looking for a two-way radio that is interoperable with both FRS and GMRS radios, MURS radios are off the table.

 Who MURS Radios Are For